AI Readiness Assessment Report: The Leave-Behind That Turns Discovery Calls Into Signed Engagements

 Making the Report Justify Premium Pricing

 There's a direct line between deliverable quality and engagement pricing.
-When your output looks like a Google Doc with bullet points, it's hard to justify a $25K engagement fee.
+When your output looks like a Google Doc with bullet points, it's hard to command premium fees.
 When your output is a branded, professionally formatted PDF with scores, visualizations, role-based action plans, and a clear roadmap, the pricing conversation changes.

 The report signals that you have a system.
 Not a vague methodology.
 Not "I'll poke around and see what I find."
-A structured, repeatable diagnostic process that produces a tangible, shareable deliverable.
+A structured, repeatable diagnostic process that produces a tangible, shareable AI consulting deliverable.
+The readiness report is the entry point; the final report with implementation roadmap is what converts the engagement into a retainer.

-This is the difference between consultants who charge $2K-$5K for automation projects and those who command $15K-$50K for transformation engagements.
+This is the difference between consultants who stay stuck on low-value projects and those who command premium transformation engagements.
 The deliverable quality is the proof that the engagement is worth the investment.

 The Leave-Behind That Generates Inbound